 With the wide range of models that are available, it can be difficult to pinpoint the right power washer for your home and garden needs.
-Thankfully, they all do essentially the same task, but some models are better adapted for certain uses.
 Let’s talk through the options to help you find the right pressure washer for you.

 There are two choices for power supply – electric or petrol-powered pressure washers.

-The hose which connects the main unit to the trigger gun is a vital piece of kit.
+The hose length is measured in metres and connects the main unit to the trigger gun, a vital piece of kit.
 It’s worth considering whether the length supplied with the pressure washer is suitable for the jobs you’ll be tackling most often.
-If you have a large car, patio or paved area, a longer hose will be helpful as you’ll need to move the main unit less often.

 Specialist brushes for washing cars and bikes can help you get the best finish and make light work of hub caps, wheel arches and more.

-These are a great way to reduce your home water usage, as they allow you to draw water from a water butt or tank rather than a tap.
-These are ideal for homes with a rainwater collector in place, or occasions when a tap may be a long way off – such as larger gardens.
+These are a great way to reduce your home water usage, as they allow you to draw water from a water butt (via its tap) or from a static water source (like a bucket), rather than a tap.
+These are ideal for homes with a rainwater collector in place, or occasions when a tap may be a long way off.
 Using a suction hose to run your pressure washer with rainwater also means that you can continue to use your washer during a hosepipe ban.

-Your pressure washer will deliver reasonable success without any detergents, though we recommend using them to help speed things up and ensure more efficient cleaning.
+Water detergents help to speed things up and ensure more efficient cleaning.
 They can also be invaluable when cleaning hard-to-remove substances, such as oil and grease from driveways or bicycles.
-And they’re designed for use outdoors, so are safe to use in your garden.

 Power washer cleaners are usually applied under low pressure and rinsed under higher pressure, after being left to work for a short time.
-We offer a selection, so find the right one for the surface you’re cleaning.
+We offer a universal detergent or a more job specific selection, so find the right one for the surface you’re cleaning.